What are some of the reasons why you decided to attend Fordham?

 What are you optimistic about?

-Anything else we should know about you, your plans, or your Fordham connection?
+Is there anything else we should know about you, your plans, or your Fordham connection?